hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_AdvancedGuide.md

 Just as you can do set-up and tear-down at the test level and the test case level, you can also do it at the test program level.
 Here's how.

-First, you subclass the `::testing::Environment` class to define a test environment, which knows how to set-up and tear-down:
+is_first, you subclass the `::testing::Environment` class to define a test environment, which knows how to set-up and tear-down:

 ```